1j01/textual-paint/README.md

                         outdated errors
-  --restart-on-changes  Restart the app when the source code is changed --recode-samples      Open and save each file in samples/, for testing --snapshot-update     KLUDGE: IGNORE THIS ARGUMENT INTENDED FOR pytest-
+  --restart-on-changes  Restart the app when the source code is changed --recode-samples      Open and save each file in samples/, for testing
-                        textual-snapshot
 ```

 ### Keyboard Shortcuts